-Pope Francis, our Holy Father, has named this year Holy Year of Mercy.
 For many of us, his word “mercy” carries tones of forgiveness and reconciliation.
 We think of the mercy we are shown when we fall short or miss the mark.
 As Pope Francis has said, mercy means more than asking and granting forgiveness, but being “called to give consolation to every man and woman of our time.”
 God’s mercy is a call to deep compassion.
-Holy Father has said, “This is the opportune time to change our lives!
-This is the time to allow our hearts to be touched! … It is the time to listen to the cry of innocent people who are deprived of their property, their dignity, their feelings, and even their very lives.”

 Many Opportunities to Help

-We in the Social Justice ministry feel especially called during this year of Mercy to create space and opportunities for all the members of our parish to participate in social justice activities that allow our hearts to be touched.
-Catholic social justice teaching is paramount to our faith and one of the church’s greatest contributions to the Christian tradition.
+The Social Justice ministry creates space and opportunities for all the members of our parish to participate in social justice activities that allow our hearts to be touched.
+Catholic social teaching is paramount to our faith and one of the church’s greatest contributions to the Christian tradition.

 Social Justice Ministry in Action

 The Social Justice ministry will continue to do some of the things we as a parish are used to doing, such as collecting food, clothing, diapers, and other necessities for Pregnancy Aid.
-We will continue the parish tradition of hosting a homeless family through the Catholic Housing Network (formerly Phoenix Housing Network).
+We will continue the parish tradition of hosting a homeless family through the Catholic Community Services of Western Washington Family Housing Network (formerly Phoenix Housing Network).
 We will continue to donate food and clothes to Nativity House, which serves the chronically homeless.

 Looking at the Structural and Systemic Causes